Overview

 5. Document everything for insurance

-Before cleanup changes the scene, photograph and video the burst, the water path, affected rooms and damaged items.
-Burst pipes are often reviewed as sudden losses, and documentation helps the claim.
+Before cleanup changes the scene, photograph and video the burst, the water, and the damaged areas and items.
+Burst pipes are typically a covered, sudden event — good documentation supports your claim.
+(See documenting damage for your insurance claim.)

 6. Call for professional help

-- Do not enter rooms with sagging ceilings
+- Don't enter rooms with sagging ceilings from water pooling above.

 FAQs